s-victor/TinyPedal/docs/customization.md

-**Note: the guide is for version 2.0 or higher.**
+**Note: following guide is for version 2.0 or higher.**

-TinyPedal offers a wide range of customization options for widget & module controls, as well as preset management, which can be accessed from main window.
-Manual editing is also possible via `JSON` setting file with text editor.
+TinyPedal offers a wide range of customization options for widget & module controls, which can be accessed from corresponding tabs in main window.

+# Preset management
+TinyPedal stores all customization options in `JSON` format preset files, and can be managed from `Preset` tab in main window.

-All `JSON` setting files are located in `TinyPedal\settings` folder.
-Preset can be loaded or created via `Preset` tab in main window, and additional preset file management can be accessed from `Right-Click` context menu.
+All `JSON` preset files are located in `TinyPedal\settings` folder.
+Those `JSON` files can also be manually edited with text editor.

+`Right-Click` on a preset name in `Preset` tab opens up a context menu that provides additional preset file management options:

+* Duplicate
+    Duplicate selected preset with a new name.

+* Rename
+    Rename selected preset with a new name.

+* Delete
+    Delete selected preset with confirmation.

+## Saving JSON file
-TinyPedal automatically saves setting when user makes any changes to widget position, or has toggled widget visibility, auto-hide, overlay-lock, etc. Any changes will only take effect after `Reload` preset, or clicked save button in `Config` dialog, or `Restart` APP.
+TinyPedal automatically saves setting when user makes changes to widget position, or has toggled widget visibility, auto-hide, overlay-lock, etc. Changes will only take effect after `Reload` preset, or clicked `save` or `apply` button in `Config` dialog, or `Restart` APP.

-## Backup file
+## Backup JSON file
 TinyPedal will automatically create backup file with time stamp suffix if old setting file fails to load, and new default `JSON` with same filename will be generated.

 A newer released version will auto-update old setting and add new setting after loading.
 It may still be a good idea to manually backup files before updating.